Easy Homemade Fish Sticks

 Directions

-1Heat the oven to 375 degrees Fahrenheit and line a baking sheet with parchment paper or a silicone baking mat.
+1Preheat the oven to 375°F (190°C) and line a baking sheet with parchment paper or a silicone baking mat.
 If you have one, place an oven-safe wire rack on the baking sheet and spray with nonstick cooking spray.
 This will make the fish sticks extra crispy.

 2Prepare three shallow bowls.
-In the first bowl, whisk the flour with onion powder, garlic powder, and 1/2 teaspoon of fine sea salt.
-In a second bowl, whisk the eggs and hot sauce together until blended.
+Whisk the flour with onion powder, garlic powder, and 1/2 teaspoon salt in the first bowl.
+In the second bowl, whisk the eggs and hot sauce together until blended.
 In the final bowl, stir the breadcrumbs and dill together.
-Drizzle one tablespoon of olive oil over the breadcrumbs and mix until most of the breadcrumbs are lightly coated.
+Drizzle one tablespoon of olive oil over the breadcrumbs and mix well.
 (Or spray with nonstick cooking spray).

-3Pat the fish very dry then with one hand, roll a piece of fish into the flour.
+3Pat the fish dry, then roll a piece of fish into the flour with one hand.
 Shake off excess flour and then dip into the egg mixture.
-Shake excess egg off, and then with your other hand or a fork, roll the fish into the breadcrumbs and place onto the prepared baking sheet (or onto the rack).
-Repeat with remaining pieces of fish.
+Shake the excess egg off, and then with your other hand or a fork, roll the fish into the breadcrumbs and place onto the prepared baking sheet (or onto the rack).
+Repeat with the remaining pieces of fish.

 4Bake for 15 to 20 minutes, turning once during cooking.
-(If you are using a rack, there is no need to turn).
-The fish sticks are done when the breading is golden brown and the fish flakes easily with a fork.
+(If you are using a rack, turning it is unnecessary.)
+The fish sticks are done when the breading is golden brown, and the fish flakes easily with a fork.

 5Serve with a very light sprinkle of salt and fresh ground black pepper over the top.